PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

   - Answers the requests from the client
   - Serves as a proxy to decouple the front facing responsibility from the bus model
 - Training Data Collection
-  - Receives the json real-time data from Bus model after it is fetched
+  - Receives the JSON real-time data from Bus model after it is fetched
   - Processes the data and stores it in mongodb container
   - Provides API to return the contents of the mongodb, mainly to Inference container
 - Inference